-BARCODE OF LIFE: A short DNA sequence, from a uniform locality on the genome, used for identifying species.
-Barcoding is a standardized approach to identifying plants and animals by minimal sequences of DNA.
+Barcoding is a standardized approach to identifying animals and plants by minimal sequences of DNA.

 1. Why barcode animal and plant species?

 By harnessing advances in electronics and genetics, barcoding will help many people quickly and cheaply recognize known species and retrieve information about them, and will speed discovery of the millions of species yet to be named.
 Barcoding will provide vital new tools for appreciating and managing Earth's immense and changing biodiversity.